fleschutz/PowerShell/Docs/open-recycle-bin.md

 ## open-recycle-bin.ps1 - Opens the user's recycle bin folder

-This script starts the File Explorer and shows the user's recycle bin folder.
+This script launches the File Explorer with the user's recycle bin folder.

 ## Parameters
 ```powershell